cosmos/cosmos-sdk/docs/run-node/txs.md

 simd tx sign unsigned_tx.json --chain-id my-test-chain --keyring-backend test --from $MY_VALIDATOR_ADDRESS
 ```

 This command will decode the unsigned transaction and sign it with `SIGN_MODE_DIRECT` with `$MY_VALIDATOR_ADDRESS`'s key, which we already set up in the keyring.
-The signed transaction will be output as JSON to the console, and, as above, we can save it to a file by appending `> signed_tx.json`.
+The signed transaction will be output as JSON to the console, and, as above, we can save it to a file by appending --output-document signed_tx.json`.

 Some useful flags to consider in the `tx sign` command: